DHTMLX/gantt-docs/data/desktop/howtostart_ruby.md

 <img src="desktop/server_test.png">

-So the server is ready and we can proceed with views adding.
+So the app is working and we've got our default page, now we can proceed to adding a gantt chart.

-### Adding gantt to the View
+### Adding Gantt to the View

 Now we are ready to add a gantt chart to our page.